phil-opp/blog_os/blog/post/2016-08-03-better-exception-messages.md

 ![qemu printing an ExceptionStackFrame with strange values](images/qemu-print-stack-frame-try.png)

 Those `ExceptionStackFrame` values look very wrong.
-The instruction pointer definitely shouldn't be 1 and the code segment should be `0x8` instead of `1129552`.
+The instruction pointer definitely shouldn't be 1 and the code segment should be `0x8` instead of some big number.
 So what's going on here?

 ### Debugging
 It seems like we somehow got the pointer wrong.
 The `ExceptionStackFrame` type and our inline assembly seem correct, so something must be modifying `rsp` before we load it into `stack_frame`.